Summary of options if you get an infringement notice

 Fines Victoria investigates your financial circumstances (i.e. your income, expenses, payment history, and whether you are able to pay off the fine within a reasonable time) before deciding whether to make a payment arrangement.
 Fines Victoria will also consider your liabilities and financial responsibilities and if you have any dependants.

-The monetary limit for a payment arrangement is $40 000, and the maximum duration is 10 years.
+The monetary limit for a payment arrangement is $40 000 (excluding court fines not managed by Fines Victoria) and the maximum duration is 10 years.

 The payment arrangement application might also be refused if you have defaulted four or five times (depending on the exact circumstances) since 31 December 2017.
 If enforcement action (e.g. a wheel clamp) is already in place, an upfront 20 per cent payment is required.